hdShang/arxiv-daily/docs/cs-RO/2025-09-02/papers/250902478v2-classification-of-vision-based-tactile-sensors-a-review.md

 ---
 layout: default
-title: Classification of Vision-Based Tactile Sensors: A Review
+title: "Classification of Vision-Based Tactile Sensors: A Review"
 ---

 # Classification of Vision-Based Tactile Sensors: A Review